ros-navigation/navigation2/nav2_bt_navigator/README.md

 ## Navigation Behavior Trees

-The BT Navigator package has thfourree sample XML-based descriptions of BTs.
+The BT Navigator package has four sample XML-based descriptions of BTs.
 These trees are [navigate_w_replanning_time.xml](behavior_trees/navigate_w_replanning_time.xml), [navigate_w_replanning_distance.xml](behavior_trees/navigate_w_replanning_distance.xml), [navigate_w_replanning_and_recovery.xml](behavior_trees/navigate_w_replanning_and_recovery.xml) and
 [followpoint.xml](behavior_trees/followpoint.xml).
 The user may use any of these sample trees or develop a more complex tree which could better suit the user's needs.